🌲 Front Range Plant FinderPlant finder

 Hippophae rhamnoides

 Sea buckthorn (Hippophae rhamnoides) is a shrub suited to the Colorado Front Range.
 It matures to about 10–20 ft tall and 8–15 ft wide, needs low to medium water, and prefers full sun.
 Edible vitamin-C-rich orange berries.
 Need male + female for fruit.
-Suckers — naturalized hedge or windbreak.
+Suckers, naturalized hedge or windbreak.

-low to medium water10–20 ft tall and 8–15 ft wideXeric / water-wiseDeer-resistant
+On the CSU listlow to medium water10–20 ft tall and 8–15 ft wideXeric / water-wiseDeer-resistant

 Photos